Collapse of the Communist Reign of Tyranny and Terror

 The murder and planned starvation of more than 150 million civilians over the last century is not “morally complex.”

-Fact is, National Socialism and Democratic Socialism are much the same as Marxist Socialism — behind the façades.
+The indisputable fact is, Nationalist Socialism and Democratic Socialism are variants of Marxist Socialism behind more palatable political façades.

 Contemporary leftists would like you to believe that there’s a clear distinction, but Adolf Hitler was certainly a socialist.
 In his autobiography Mein Kampf, Hitler wrote of his Nationalsozialistische Deutsche Arbeiterpartei (National Socialist German Workers’ Party, the “NAZI Party”), “The party should not become a constable of public opinion, but must dominate it.
 It must not become a servant of the masses, but their master.”
 On the socialist state versus individual Liberty, he wrote, “The unity of a nation’s spirit and will are worth far more than the freedom of the spirit and will of an individual; and that the higher interests involved in the life of the whole must here set the limits and lay down the duties of the interests of the individual.”